Get estimate

 Product Discovery Overview

-The story of Slack provides a great example of how product discovery works.
+Slack is a great example of product discovery.

 Slack, a messaging app for teams, launched in August 2013.

-Slack’s origin traces back to a gaming company called Tiny Speck, founded by Stewart Butterfield.
+Slack’s history goes back to a gaming company called Tiny Speck, founded by Stewart Butterfield.

-Before launching, the Slack team did extensive user research and tested the product with various companies.
+Before they launched their product, the Slack team did a ton of user research and tested with various companies.

-They gathered feedback to understand how people used communication tools and what features were most valuable.
-This deep understanding of user stories, needs, and behavior was crucial.
+They gathered feedback to see how people used communication tools and what features were most important.

-Slack used popular product discovery methods, including identifying the pain points of existing tools, such as poor integration, clunky interfaces, and fragmented communication.
+As part of their product discovery Slack identified the pain points of existing tools: poor integration, clunky interfaces and fragmented communication.

-With a deep focus on these issues, they developed a solution that was not just another messaging app but a tool that streamlined communication and improved productivity.
+With a deep understanding of these problems they built a solution that wasn’t just another messaging app but a tool that simplified communication and increased productivity.

-The product discovery phase helped Slack create a product that resonated with users from day one.
+The product discovery phase helped Slack get it right from day one.

-They knew what people wanted and how they used communication tools, ensuring Slack effectively met those needs.
-As a result, Slack grew rapidly.
-It is now a go-to tool for team communication and collaboration in many organizations.
+They knew what people wanted and how they used communication tools so Slack met those needs.

 What is Product Discovery?

-At this stage, we aim to discover problems that potential customers are willing to pay for but that aren’t solved by other products on the market.
+At this stage, product development teams discover problems that potential customers are willing to pay for but aren’t solved by other products on the market.

 What is Product Discovery_